Animadoria/TOCSharp/README.md

 # TOCSharp

 Quick TOC2 client I made.
-Works on (https://nina.chat)[the NINA server].
+Works on [the NINA server](https://nina.chat).

 Has a command system inspired by DSharpPlus/Discord.NET.